 Still I would argue that Spider-Man suffered to a greater extent than many of its contemporaries simply due to the fact that the source material it was adapting was much more adult.

-In Spider-Man the animated series the main character wasn’t allowed to punch anyone which therefore meant that the fight scenes in Spider-Man were often just him dodging people’s attacks or getting grabbed in a bear hug by them for a few seconds before getting free.
+In Spider-Man the animated series the main character wasn’t allowed to punch anyone.
+Its fight scenes were often just Spider-Man dodging people’s attacks or getting grabbed in a bear hug by his enemies for a few seconds before getting free.

 Similarly not only was no one allowed to die, but the show wasn’t even allowed to mention the word death or kill.
 This led to some humorous lines of dialogue such as Mary Jane worrying about her bad dream being a premonition of her destruction!